Clothing Advertisements: Examples, Scripts & Best Practices for 2026

 • For Customer Acquisition: Facebook and Instagram ads offer the most sophisticated targeting, with average customer acquisition costs for fashion brands ranging from $66-129 per customer, depending on product price point and targeting strategy.

-What is the cheapest way of advertising retail clothes?
+What is the cheapest way to advertise clothing?

 Lowest Cost Options ($0-100/month):